alehed/rex/Readme.md

 Here is what is planned for the future.
 In no particular order:
 * Cycles
-* Branches
-* Racket package for installation with raco
+* Grouping as a racket package for installation with raco

 In the long term if this turns out to be useful, probably a fast implementation in C or C++ is desirable.

+## Development

+There is a test suite as a python script that can be executed with `python integration.py -v`.

+Be sure to run the full test suite before every commit and always introduce new tests with new features.

 ## Contributing